subhramo/demo/README.md

 Detailed Instructions:

-1. Create a AWS EC2 machine using AWS console.
+1. Create a AWS EC2 Linux machine using AWS console.
+Ensure to configure the security group for port 8080 (Jenkins) and port 8000 (Golong app)

 2. Create a project directory under /home/ec2-user/projects & copy all the program files along with Dockerfile in the directory /home/ec2-user/projects